adopt-liveview/adopt-liveview/priv/pages/2024/04-09-components-from-other-modules-en_US.md

 author: "Lubien",
 tags: ~w(getting-started),
 section: "Components",
-description: "How to reuse components in more than one LiveView" }
+description: "How to reuse components in more than one LiveView",
+previous_page_id: "documenting-components",
+next_page_id: "multiple-slots"
+}

 ---